canonical/discourse-gatekeeper/README.md

 # Upload Charm Documentation

+**This action is in development, and should not be used except on repositories that are part of our development and testing programme.**

-*This action is still in alpha, breaking changes could occur.
-For now, it should only be used on Canonical repositories after approval.*
+*The action is still in alpha, and breaking changes could occur.*

 This action automates uploading documentation from the `docs` folder in a repository to discourse which is how the charm documentation is published to